Debarpan98/Debarpan98.github.io/index.md

 ### AI-assisted mole detection for online dermatology triage in telemedicine settings

-Implementation of the research project for my Master's in Radiology and Diagnostic Imaging from the University of Alberta.
+Implementation of the research project for my Master's in Radiology and Diagnostic Imaging at the University of Alberta.
 Please feel free to take a look at my thesis here:[https://doi.org/10.7939/r3-yhtz-p450](https://doi.org/10.7939/r3-yhtz-p450) !

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/Debarpan98/mole-detection/)